Bath lay suspended in the high-pressure water, his narrow form gliding down further into the lightless depths surrounding the glacier.

 Originally from Chicago, I recently graduated from college with a degree in biomedical engineering, and am now working full-time as an AI/ML software engineer.
 While science/engineering/CS are great, my true loves are reading and writing.

 Feel free to PM me in English, my native language; Chinese, or French (which are not my native languages, but I'm comfortable with them after years of study).

-Things I love that you can probably reference in comments/PMs: wuxia/xianxia novels, anime, manga, popular MMOs, popular console/PC video games, popular English-language tv shows, kdramas, fantasy/science fiction novels, and classic rock.
+Things I love that you can probably reference in comments/PMs: wuxia/xianxia novels, anime, manga, popular MMOs, popular console/PC video games, popular English-language tv shows, kdramas, fantasy/science fiction novels

-Fun fact is that I wrote chapters 1 through 101 of Apex Predator, my main webfiction, in a text editor (Sublime).
+Fun fact is that I wrote chapters 1 through 101 of Apex Predator, my first web novel, in a text editor (Sublime).
 No spell checking for me, no sir!
 Also wrote the first half of The Menocht Loop in Sublime as well.